Pancreatic Cancer

 • It is for patients whose tumour is at the pancreatic head or uncinate process

-• It involves removal of the pancreatic head, duodenum, the first 15cm of the jejunum, common bile duct, gallbladder, part of the stomach, and adjacent lymph nodes.
+• It involves removal of the pancreatic head with or without the body, duodenum, the first 15cm of the jejunum, common bile duct, gallbladder, adjacent lymph nodes and at times, some of the stomach and parts of blood vessels.

 • Usually performed as an open surgery